dentarg/auth0-blog/_posts/2017-03-20-how-to-become-a-data-driven-marketer.md

 * What's their title?
 * What industry do they work in?

 One way to segment your users based on these characteristics is to use a tool that analyzes your social media followers.
-[Facebook's Audience Insights](https://adespresso.com/academy/blog/how-to-use-facebooks-audience-insights-to-create-buyer-personas/) tool offers up a treasure trove of information that you can dig into.
+[Facebook's Audience Insights](https://adespresso.com/academy/blog/how-to-use-facebooks-audience-insights-to-create-buyer-personas/) tool offers a treasure trove of information that you can dig into.
 You can group users together and get to know them better.
-Take the folks that follow you, and plug their data into an [analytics tool](https://amplitude.com/mobile-analytics) to find out how your customers find you, what they access on your site or even their social media profiles.
+Take the folks that follow you and plug their data into an [analytics tool](https://amplitude.com/mobile-analytics) to find out how your customers find you, what they access on your site, or even their social media profiles.

 ![Facebook Audience Insights - data-driven marketing](https://cdn.auth0.com/blog/data-driven/facebook-audience.png)
 [Source](http://www.adweek.com/digital/audience-insights/)

-Another way to create buyer personas is by gradually collecting data with a tool like Clearbit.
+Another way to create buyer personas is by gradually collecting data with a tool like [Clearbit](https://clearbit.com).
 Clearbit offers an Enrichment API that lets companies collect data on users and track them over time.
 By simply entering an email address or website, companies can access personal and business information for their target audience like:

 * Social media profiles
 * Where users work and company size